holyjak/blog.jakubholy.net/content/posts/2019-09-26--generative-testing-lessons-learned.md

 * The correct profile has been applied
 * Sum of input usage charges = sum of output charges across all categories = the total computed for that user

 The last property simplifies the input and output data (by adding them up and by not caring about individual categories while doing so) and then verifies that an important invariant holds (in this case, the amount of money coming in and out is the same).
 This is something we have used a lot as writing checks at a lower level would essentially require replicating the business logic in the test.
 But it doesn't guarantee that the charges have been properly assigned to their respective categories and the correct relationship between charges, limits, and how much should be paid by the user vs. the company.
-Therefore we have also example-based tests for selected cases that check all the amounts (usage-over-limit, usage both including and excluding VAT, total-usage) in every category (this is, by the way, are most extensive example-based test; you don't need to understand anything beyond the fact that we check very concrete cases and individual data):
+Therefore we have also example-based tests for selected cases that check all the amounts (usage-over-limit, usage both including and excluding VAT, total-usage) in every category, as you can see below (you don't need to understand anything beyond the fact that we check very concrete cases and individual data; BTW this is the most extensive example-based test in our codebase):

-* Basic profile where deductible-min is 0 and all limits are 0 (i.e. user company pays nothing)
+* Basic profile where deductible-min is 0 and all limits are 0 (i.e. the company pays nothing)
-* Basic profile where usage over limit < deductible-minimum-inc-vat and thus nothing should be deducted
 * Basic profile where all limits are "unlimited" and thus usage-over-limit should be 0
 * Basic profile with deactivated leasing and thus the leasing category shouldn't be there
 * Usage over limit is only charged if greater than the deductible-minimum